US rocked by 3 mass shootings during Easter weekend; 2 dead

 HAMPTON, S.C.
-(AP) — Authorities in South Carolina say they are investigating shooting at a club in Hampton County early Sunday that left at least nine people injured.
-It was the third mass shooting in the U.S. over the Easter holiday weekend.
+(AP) — Authorities in South Carolina say they are investigating shooting at a nightclub in Hampton County early Sunday that left at least nine people injured.
+It was the second mass shooting in the state over the Easter holiday weekend, and the third in the nation.

-The three shootings in South Carolina and Pittsburgh left two minors dead and at least 31 people injured.
+The South Carolina shootings and one in Pittsburgh that left two minors dead early Sunday at least 31 people injured.

-South Carolina’s State Law Enforcement Division, which is investigating, said in an email there were no reported fatalities in the early shooting at the Cara’s Lounge in Hampton County.
+South Carolina’s State Law Enforcement Division is investigating the early Sunday shooting at Cara’s Lounge in Hampton County.
+The agency said in an email there were no reported fatalities.
 No information was immediately available on the severity of the injuries.
 Hampton County is roughly 80 miles (about 129 kilometers) west of Charleston.
 A phone call to the nightclub was not answered.

 In Pittsburgh, meanwhile , two minors were killed an d at least eight people were injured during a shooting at a house party.
 The shooting, which followed an altercation, happened around 12:30 a.m. during a party at a short-term rental property where hundreds of people had gathered — the “vast majority” of them underage, Chief Scott Schubert of the Pittsburgh police department told reporters.